articles

 Can a man become attractive to us when he hasn’t seemed attractive in the beginning?
 In certain instances he can, but in others, he never will.

-The stalker has been trying to brainwash my opinion about him.
-In my opinion, he is an ugly man.
-This may sound rude, but it’s my honest opinion, and I believe I’m allowed to have that opinion about a man.
-If there is a dish I find disgusting, I wouldn’t usually eat it if the taste would make me throw up.
-The same goes for a man I find ugly – I wouldn’t date him because he’s simply not someone I am attracted to or ever would be, and attraction is a part of most relationships.
-For certain, it shouldn’t be the only defining factor.
+The stalker has been attempting to brainwash me into changing my opinion of him.
+In my view, he is an unattractive man.
+This may sound harsh, but it’s my honest opinion, and I believe I’m entitled to it—especially considering that he constantly harasses me and refuses to leave me alone.
+If I find a dish disgusting, I wouldn’t eat it if the taste made me feel sick.
+Similarly, I wouldn’t date a man I find unattractive because he simply isn’t someone I’m drawn to, nor would I ever be.
+While attraction is only one part of most relationships, it is still an important factor.

 Some men will try to create fake profiles where they mask their real appearance.
 These men, including the stalker who initially did this, should be avoided, as should men who are MEMs, or mother-enmeshed-sons.
 These are the men who are still married to their mothers.
 FEMs, father-enmeshed sons, are also men I avoid.
 With these men, you will never be a real partner because they have made one of their parents their partner.